 It just so happens that The Echo Nest has all this data—from all of its customers—to power its algorithms.
 Services are very protective of this data and are therefore extremely concerned about exposing their streams to competitors, and of the ability for The Echo Nest to potentially centralize the data and create products that show a total view of online listening.

 But here’s my question: did Spotify just get access to all the listening data for all of The Echo Nest customers?
-Even if they do not commercialize it, just seeing that data could lead to enormous advantage for the company.
+Even if it does not commercialize it, just seeing that data could lead to enormous advantage for the company.

 Look, all these services have different customer bases.
 An iHeart customer is very different from an Rdio one.
 Rhapsody customers listen differently than an Xbox one.
 Insights on how these music fans are different (and are alike) would give Spotify a total view of the listening universe, which could help in everything from tuning their algorithm to targeting customers for acquisition.

 And if Spotify wants to continue to sell The Echo Nest’s algorithm, wouldn’t that give the company an enormous, NSA level of music playback?
 The company confirmed today that they’re pulling out of the algorithm business for other platforms once all the terms are up.
 But if you want to build an app on the Spotify ecosystem, you can have access to The Echo Nest’s goodness.